 Taxi drivers are notorious for the risks they take on the road.
 Their bottom line hinges on carting as many people from point A to point B as possible.
 This leads to unsafe driving, running lights, and putting other motorists at risk.

 The job’s expenses cut into drivers’ shallow pockets.
 They must pay for all tolls, gas, and repairs on the vehicle.
 Taxi drivers will also frequently drive their entire shift without taking breaks, sometimes working more than twelve hours at a time.
 Tired and bleary-eyed, the drivers become prone to making mistakes.

 Taxi drivers do carry insurance, but their premiums are higher than other motorists.
 However, their coverage is still relatively low.
 The state of Massachusetts dictates a minimum of $20,000 per car passenger and $40,000 per accident.
-If you or a loved one has been seriously injured in an accident, this compensation is but a drop in the bucket.
+If you or a loved one has been seriously injured in an accident in Boston, this compensation is but a drop in the bucket.

 After the crash is over and the police arrive, it is important to collect as much information as you can.
 Write down the driver’s name, the vehicle make and model, the plate number, and details of the crash.
 What is important to understand with taxi accidents is you do not want to assume you are responsible for determining fault.
 That is up to the parties involved in the crash and their lawyers.
 You are collecting information for your insurance company and attorney to protect your own interests.